cmu-db/15721-s24-scheduler2/docs/project_proposal.md

 - **Work Queue:** The work queue may become a bottleneck as all worker threads retrieve data from it.
 Choosing an ideal scheduling policy could also become a challenge.
 - **Memory Footprint of Metadata:** Uncertainty about the potential memory footprint implications of storing extensive metadata alongside the DAGs in the query table.
 - **gRPC over REST:** Chosen for better performance.
 However, modifying messages requires recompiling the proto file, which may introduce complexity during development.
-- **Breadth-First vs. Work-First Task Scheduling:** Our scheduler does not yet implement job stealing, and some research shows that work-first scheduling can experience reduced throughput without task migration, especially with imbalanced loads [Duran].
+- **Breadth-First vs. Work-First Task Scheduling:** Our scheduler does not yet implement job stealing, and some research shows that work-first scheduling can experience reduced throughput without task migration, especially with imbalanced loads [1].
 Furthermore, breadth-first scheduling may work better with push-based assignment.
 However, work-first scheduling can have significant locality benefits.
 - **Push vs. Pull Task Assignment:**

 # Glossary
 - **Stage:** refers to the amount of work that can be completed without shuffling intermediate data.

+- [1].
+Duran, Alejandro et al. Evaluation of OpenMP Task Scheduling Strategies. https://link.springer.com/chapter/10.1007/978-3-540-79561-2_9